-1. Ease of use
+1. Open Data: ease of use and flexibility

 “Dataset” is too often a synonymous for off-putting and tedious.
 This isn’t inevitable, as the following ideas show.
-Simple and eye-catching data visualisation can boost a platform, making for instance use of infographics as appropriate.
-Structuring data with an emphasis on key content and links to supporting information.
+Simple and eye-catching data visualisation can boost a citizen platform, for instance by making use of infographics.
+How does this make the citizens’ life easier?
+Simply by structuring data with an emphasis on key content and links to supporting information.

-Addressing the semantic links between various pieces of content can also be a huge plus.
-“Local Decision as Linked Open Data” by the Flemish Agency for Domestic Governance seeks to add metadata to council decisions so they can be processed automatically into structured systems linking them to other relevant acts (e.g. other council proceedings or policy memos from the administration).
-The Unlock software detects semantic relations between heterogeneous pieces of information relating to urban planning and presents them in thematic groups, without the need for manual tagging.
-Good news is both projects will be presented at Open Belgium 2017.
+Addressing the semantic links between various pieces of content can also be a huge plus.The project “Local Decision as Linked Open Data” by the Flemish Agency for Domestic Governance seeks to add metadata to council decisions so they can be processed automatically into structured systems linking them to other relevant acts (e.g. other council proceedings or policy memos from the administration).
+It illustrates how government data can be leveraged for a more powerful citizen engagement.

-3. Civic data education
+3. Civic data as teaching material

 4. Tools for mobilisation